Home » Which is Better, SSC or Bank? » Which is Better, SSC or Bank?

 Probationary Officer Handling Customer Transactions and Issues

-Clerk Accepting deposits, facilitating withdrawals, verifying cheques, issuing demand drafts etc.
+Clerk Accepting deposits, facilitating withdrawals, verifying cheques, issuing demand drafts, etc.

 Agriculture Officer Promoting Loans and Deposit in Rural Areas